createcandle/candleappstore/README.md

 The easiest way is to install the SeaShell addon, and then execute this command in it:

-`git clone https://github.com/createcandle/candleappstore.git /home/pi/.webthings/addons/candleappstore`
+`git clone --depth=1 https://github.com/createcandle/candleappstore.git /home/pi/.webthings/addons/candleappstore`

-Then reboot your controller and it will show up in the addons list.
+Then reboot your controller and it will show up in the installed addons list, where you can enable it.